oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

 **RAG Step 1 - Load the document**

-The documents in our use case are in PDF format.
-We are loading a PDF document and printing the number of pages and printing page 1 for your visual feedback.
+The document in our use case is in PDF format.
+We are loading a PDF document and printing the total number of pages, and printing page 1 for your visual feedback.

 4. Select the code snippet and click **Run**.